janishutz/SimpleMediaUpscalerLite/README.md

 # Roadmap
 V1.1.0:
-- Migrate to PyQt5 (or create Electron app and make python app CLI only)
+- Migrate to Electron app
+- Make python app CLI only -- ✅
-- Create Windows & Mac Version
+- Package Windows & Linux Version
-- Refactor backend to add plugin support
+- Refactor backend to add plugin support -- ✅
 - Add more scaling engines
 - Expand Wiki to feature documentation on how to create a plugin (and maybe add a project website)

 V1.2.0: